ZR55/django-tutorial/README.md

 * `project_name/project_name/urls.py`: it's like a table of contents for your website.
 Basically it contains the instructions of what functionality should be given to that particular URL.
 For example, many times an URL will direct you to a new webpage, but sometimes an URL might have the functionality to allow you to log out the webpage.
 So urls.py file will include the instructions to tell what that URL does.

 * `project_name/project_name/wsgi.py`: it stands for "web server gateway interface".
 It's a special type of web server.

+* `project_name/app_name/migrations`: the files in this folder connect all your source code with database

+* `project_name/app_name/admin.py`: instead of creating admin functionality yourself, django has already created that for you, allowing you to have all the admin related functionalities

+* `project_name/app_name/app.py` (this file is not included in version 1.8.4): similar to settings.py file which is basically configuration or setting file for this app

+* `project_name/app_name/models.py`: it's basically a blueprint for your database.
+It's a template of how you are going to store your data for that app

+* `project_name/app_name/tests.py`: where you can create test codes to make sure there's no bugs in your app

+* `project_name/app_name/views.py`: it simply just contains python functions which take users' requests and give response in some way